xiix0/scam/README.md

-You will visit the Dung Pits of Glive soon.
+You have the capacity to learn from mistakes.
+You'll learn a lot today.